beyarkay/masters-thesis/src/04_methodology.md

 from 0 to 49.
 The non-gesture class is numbered as class 50.
-The software powering _Ergo_ takes care of converting a class prediction into a keystroke\footnote{A valid keystroke for \emph{Ergo} is any sequence of Unicode Transformation Format 8-bit (UTF-8) characters} via a user-configurable gesture-to-keystroke mapping.
+The software powering _Ergo_ takes care of converting a class prediction into a keystroke\footnote{A valid keystroke for \emph{Ergo} is any sequence of Unicode Transformation Format 8-bit (UTF-8) characters} via user-configurable gesture-to-keystroke mapping.

 The movement performed by the user's hands for each gesture is defined as the